 Back in 1941, a group of Navajo kids at a boarding school were visited by a Marine Corps recruiter.
 As a Navajo, they grew up with their world, as they knew it, being a rough square defined by four mountains in the western United States.
 But they did understand that, about 3000 miles away, another country had rained fire on their country and wanted to be able to help in any way possible.
 It was kind of ironic that they felt this way being as their presence at that boarding school was, usually, a result of the government removing them from their homes and they, nor their families, had nothing to say about it.
 They were prohibited from speaking their native language and observing their native customs.
-They were to assimilate into american life.
+They were to assimilate into American life.

 One of the Navajo boys was named Chester Nez.
 The Marine Corps recruiter impressed Chester so much that he wanted to become one…and he did.
 Chester and 28 other Navajo got to work on helping the war effort in a very unique way.
 They became the 382nd Marine Platoon.
 A very unassuming name given to a very extraordinary group of Marines.